The van den Broek name has been in horticulture for almost 200 years.

 Thomas van den Broek: operates out of Oswestry running a tree surgery and garden maintenance company, while doing sales for English Hedging ltd.

-Richard van den Broek: is based in Edinburgh and runs VDB Horticulture he is also developing 'Simply Garden', and is undertaking the RHS masters in horticulture.
+Richard van den Broek: is based in Oxfordshire and runs VDB Horticulture he is also developing 'Simply Garden', and is undertaking the RHS masters in horticulture.